7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 			3. Documents that will openned by unprivileged users?
 	- Are there custom ports or protocols?
 	- Are any services running accessible with Default Credentials?

+- Post More Stealthier Shell
+	- Did you make another persistence mechanism just in case?
+	- Did you clean up the obvious?

 - What is Network Typology?
 	1. What is accessible?